-A challenging circular Cornwall cycle trail from Elm Farm with spectacular views of both coasts from the top of Carn Brae.
+A challenging circular Cornwall cycle trail from Elm Farm with spectacular views of both coasts from the top of Carn Brea.

-A fantastic trip to the Francis Basset monument, the outstanding local landmark that sits atop Carn Brae, from Elm Farm.
+A fantastic trip to the Francis Basset monument, the outstanding local landmark that sits atop Carn Brea, from Elm Farm.

 This brilliant 30 mile circular cycle route incorporates parts of 4 trails; The Coast to Coast, The Redruth & Chacewater Trail, The Great Flat Lode and The Portreath Branch Line.
 Amazing views that encompass both North & South coasts of Cornwall can be gained from the top of Carn Marth and Carn Brea.

 You can, of course, do this route in either direction but we think this is the most rewarding method.
 Ask for advice in Elm Farm Bike Barn.

 You may know him from Poldark.
 He was one of the largest mine and landowners in Cornish history with an amazing story.